 - Cayenne: a pinch of this pepper helps to open the bronchial tubes.
-Sweetened with honey, it is a natural antibiotic.
+Sweetened with honey, it’s a natural antibiotic.

-If you suffer from continual constipation, you may be able to drink senna tea, which is a powerful laxative.
+If you suffer from continual constipation, your situation may be improved by drinking senna tea.
+This is a powerful laxative.

 However, if it is chronic, you should avoid these laxatives because even though they are natural, they are irritants.

 In order to solve the problem of constipation, you must first figure out the actual cause.
 To improve digestive function, you can take an infusion based on dandelion and flax seeds sweetened with honey.

 To stop diarrhea quickly, you should resort to plants with astringent properties, like green tea sweetened with honey.

 It’s essential to drink a lot of liquids in this case in order to avoid dehydration.

 7. Sore throat

 For a sore throat, you need an infusion that combines the curative effects of various ingredients: